eamirgh/www/content/blog/how-to-deploy-a-nuxt-js-app-via-npm-and-docker.md

 $ docker image build -t my-handle/appname:tag .
 ```

-After a couple of minutes (based in your device and internet speed) your minimalistic docker image is ready.
+After a couple of minutes (depending on your device performance and internet speed) your minimalistic docker image is ready.